- To show a concept of SaveToDB usage for application development.

 Design of Screen Budget Form and Creation of SQL Server Procedures for Data Changes

 Budget Form should contain editable month data for a required year.

 To implement this form, we should create a select procedure (xls.uspBudgetForm) and three procedures for data changes:

 The codes of these procedures are in example zip.
 The solution is very interesting and beautiful.

 Creation of Query for SaveToDB Query List

 There are many objects in the database.
-Some of them should not be visible for end users.
+Some of them should not be visible to end users.